alyssamichelle/progress/The Future of JS 2018.md

 As Rob Wormhald put it:
 > "Angular is ideal for building **complete applications** and our tooling, documentation and infrastructure have been primarily aimed at this use case..."

-We have so much to look forward to i
-**Prediction: Angular elements are going to be HUGE**
+We have so much to look forward to in the coming years that will round out **Prediction: Angular elements are going to be HUGE**

 ## AngularJS